Redirecting Behavior: A Guide for Early Childhood Educators

 Physical redirection examples

-Here are day-to-day examples of how you might redirect a child's behavior using physical redirection by offering an alternative behavior to the child:
+Here are day-to-day examples of how you might redirect a child's behavior physically by offering an alternative:

 • If a child is running, you might say, “Let's use our walking feet inside,” and then take their hand to help them walk.